lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-searching.md

 # Search assets on Brand Portal {#search-assets-on-brand-portal}

-Brand Portal search capability lets you quickly search for relevant assets using omnisearch, and faceted search that uses filters to help you further narrow down your search.
-You can also save your searches as smart collections for the future.
+[!DNL Brand Portal] search capability lets you quickly search for relevant assets using omnisearch, and faceted search that uses filters to help you further narrow down your search.
+You can also save your searches as smart [!UICONTROL collections] for the future.

 ## Search assets using Omnisearch {#search-assets-using-omnisearch}

-To search for assets on Brand Portal:
+To search for assets on [!DNL Brand Portal]:

 1. From the toolbar, click the **Search** icon, or press the "**/**" key to launch Omnisearch.